stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 - 2020-08-02 A substantial rework of the explanations for addition and subtraction.
 - 2020-08-26 Plain English improvements
 - 2021-10-21 Fixed a link
+- 2024-04-10 Fixed bugs in STX and STY descriptions